baldurbjarnason/colophon.cards/notes/10-questions.md

 - Does 'mark with attachment' make any sense as a feature?
 - How much of an issue will storage be?
 - Will a web app (Progressive Web App) be viable on its own as a service or will I have to have some sort of native app on the roadmap?
 (Suspect the answer to this question might change, anyway, over the next few months.)
+- People are going to expect to be able to interact with card stacks in some way that reflects the metaphor, aren't they?
+Something like Apple's [piles idea](http://www.cs.columbia.edu/~feiner/courses/csw4170/resources/p627-mander.pdf) might work.
+Maybe a child card menu?
+Is that too simple?
+- Except piles is a great idea for an UI feature on its own, so it's more a matter of rhyming with it than copying it wholesale.